 \section{Introduction}

-The last few years have seen revolutionary advances in machine learning techniques in particular through deep learning \cite{Geron2017}.
-The rising availability of data through data collecting initiatives and technologies have made the use of machine learning ubiquitous in fields like image recognition and finance.
-One popular class of machine learning models is neural networks which were build to mimic the human brain.
-In the last 60 years, a plethora of neural networks architectures such as Convolutional Neural Networks (CNN) \cite{LeCun1999}, Recurrent Neural Networks (RNN) \cite{Hochreiter1997} and autoencoders \cite{Rumelhart1986} have been introduced in the literature.
-Depending on the task to be performed, a specific architecture can prove more advantageous than another one.
-For function approximation for example, feedforward networks have been widely used \cite{Barron1993}, \cite{Cybenko1992}, \cite{HORNIK1989}.
+The past decade has seen revolutionary advances in machine learning (ML) techniques, in particular through deep learning \cite{Geron2017}.
+The increasing availability of data through data-collecting initiatives and technologies has made the use of machine learning ubiquitous in image recognition and finance.
+One popular class of machine learning models is neural networks built to mimic the human brain.
+In the past 60 years a plethora of neural network architectures such as convolutional neural networks \cite{LeCun1999}, recurrent neural networks \cite{Hochreiter1997}, and autoencoders \cite{Rumelhart1986} were introduced in the literature.
+Depending on the task at hand, a specific architecture can prove more advantageous than another.
+For function approximation, for example, feedforward networks have been widely used \cite{Barron1993}, \cite{Cybenko1992}, \cite{HORNIK1989}.
 They are multilayered networks where the information travels from the input to the output only in the forward direction.
-Each layer of a feedforward network is composed of nodes which are linked to the nodes in the previous/next layers through weights and biases and are activated through an activation function e.g the ReLU, logistic, sigmoid functions \cite{Nwankpa2018}, \cite{Glorot2010}.
-The objective of this work is to build a special feedforward network that approximates periodic functions.
-Periodicity is ubiquitous in nature (periodicity of seasons in climate science etc) and in computational sciences (periodic boundary conditions in large scale applications) and is thus a very relevant computational regime.\\
+Each layer of a feedforward network is composed of nodes linked across layers through weights and biases and activated through an activation function, for example,the ReLU, the hyperbolic tangent ($\mathrm{tanh}$), logistic, or sigmoid functions \cite{Nwankpa2018}, \cite{Glorot2010}.